coostdocs/codoc/content/en/co/flag.md

 ### Show Help Information

-co/flag supports using `--help` command to print the help information of the program:
+`co.flag` supports using `--help` command to print the help information of the program:

 ```bash
 $ ./xx --help